-To give you some context, this client had five different websites a few years go, all of which had separate blogs and articles.
-They were closely related, and my advice was to merge everything and bring all the content under one virtual roof.
+A client of mine had five different websites, all of which had separate blogs with articles.
+Their websites were closely related with many commonalities and overlapping topics.
+They wanted to improve their SEO, so my advice was to merge everything and bring all the content under one virtual roof.

 Consolidating websites is often considered a best practice among SEOs, and the only time it doesn’t make sense is when each site’s intended audience and subject matter are completely distinct.

-After the consolidation last year, and making sure posts from the previous domains were properly redirected to where the posts now reside, it created an exponential effect.
+After the consolidation, it created an exponential effect when combined with fresh content.
 The increase in traffic from consolidating everything not only equaled the total traffic previously going to all websites but also doubled it.

 There are several reasons for this.